Best Practices for implementing Symantec Protection Engine for Network Attached Storage with a NetApp Filer

 Use recommended settings from NetApp.
 If no recommendations are given, for abort_timeout use a time between 60-120 seconds.
 For the timeout setting use a time between 5-10 seconds.

-Note:abort_timeout is how long the NetApp Filer gives Scan Engine to read the file, scan the file, and send a verdict back to the Filer. timeout setting is how long the NetApp Filer gives Scan Engine to acknowledge a scan request.
+Note:abort_timeout is how long the NetApp Filer gives Protection Engine to read the file, scan the file, and send a verdict back to the Filer.
+The timeout setting is how long the NetApp Filer gives Scan Engine to acknowledge a scan request.

 a.
 Open the Scan Engine console (

-9. The Scan Engine should now be ready for vscan to be set to 'on':
+9. The Protection Engine should now be ready for vscan to be set to 'on':